-Our Board, as a whole, has responsibility for overseeing our risk management processes, although the committees of our Board oversee and review risk areas that are particularly relevant to them.
+Our Board, as a whole, has responsibility for overseeing our risk management processes, although the committees of our Board oversee and review risk areas that have been delegated to them by our Board.

-Each committee of our Board meets with key management personnel and representatives of outside advisors to oversee risks associated with their respective principal areas of focus, as described below.
-We believe this division of responsibilities is an effective approach for addressing the risks we face and that our board leadership structure supports this approach.
+Committees of our Board meet with key management personnel, representatives of outside advisors and our independent auditor, as applicable, to oversee risks associated with their respective principal areas of focus, as described below.
+We believe this division of responsibilities is an effective approach for addressing the risks we face and that our Board leadership structure supports this approach.

-Our Board also reviews strategic, operational, compliance and financial risk in the context of discussions, question and answer sessions, and reports from the management team at each regular board meeting, receives reports on all significant committee activities at each regular board meeting, and evaluates the risks inherent in significant transactions.
-Our audit committee assists our board in fulfilling its oversight responsibilities with respect to risk management.
+Our Board also reviews strategic, operational, compliance and financial risk in the context of discussions, question and answer sessions, and reports from the management team at each regular Board meeting, receives reports on all significant committee activities at each regular Board meeting, and evaluates the risks inherent in significant transactions.
+Our audit committee assists our Board in fulfilling its oversight responsibilities with respect to risk management.

-BOARD OF DIRECTORS

-OVERSEES THE FOLLOWING RISKS:
+BOARD OF DIRECTORS OVERSEES THE FOLLOWING RISKS: